 If you want to track your site speed over time or filter the page speed by the devices, use Google Analytics.

 Key takeaway: Don’t freak out about milliseconds.
 Improve as much as you can but don’t forget that faster site won’t bring you higher rankings if the content is not relevant and great.

-The SEO metrics I mentioned in this article are just a tip of the iceberg.
+The SEO metrics I mentioned in this article are just the tip of the iceberg.
 There are many metrics you can focus on, depending on the specific goals you pursue.

-Let us know how do you measure your SEO activities and what SEO metrics are your favorite indicators of success.
+Let us know how do you measure your SEO activities and what SEO metrics are your favourite indicators of success.